Akash9078/facechange/README.md

 # FaceSwap AI

-A web-based face swapping application built with Python Flask and InsightFace.
+A web-based face swapping application built with Python and Streamlit.
 This tool allows users to seamlessly swap faces between two images using AI.

 ## Features